saraemoore/IPythonRNotebookHowTo/README.md

     If you're having trouble with this step, you might want to check your Python installation or try installing manually (by downloading the module's source, unpacking it, and running `sudo python setup.py install` in the unpacked directory).

-5. May be necessary if your Python distribution is earlier than 3.4 (true of Canopy and potentially true of Anaconda): install Python module `singledispatch`.
+5. May be necessary if your Python distribution version is earlier than 3.4 (true of Canopy and potentially true of Anaconda): install Python module `singledispatch`.
 The installation and upgrade for this on Mac OS/Linux are analogous to the above.
 Install:

         sudo easy_install singledispatch